astrolabsoftware/spark-fits/README.rst

 * Read fits table and organize HDU data into DataFrames.
 * Automatically infer DataFrame schema from HDU header.
 Alternatively, users can specify the schema.
+* Automatically distribute the data over machines.
+Alternatively, users can specify the block distribution.

 Quick example : Scala API
 ================